Njisanes9/Power_BI/README.md

 # Building blocks of Power BI

 The building blocks of Power BI are **semantic models** and **visualizations**.
-Create and sementic model and then use visuals to build a report.
+Create a sementic model and then use visuals to build a report.

 # Create a sementic model